emqx/mqtt-to-timescaledb/README.md

 Ingesting time series data into TimescaleDB using MQTT and EMQX | MQTT Timescale Integration

-## TODO

-1. Add MQTTX CLI and run simulate MQTT client to publish messages to EMQX
-2. Init Grafana dashboard for data visualization

 ## Demo Scenario

 This is a SaaS service for IIoT energy consumption analysis.